MicrosoftLearning/mslearn-ai-studio/Instructions/04-Use-own-data.md

     git clone https://github.com/microsoftlearning/mslearn-ai-studio mslearn-ai-foundry
     ```

+    > **Tip**: As you paste commands into the cloudshell, the output may take up a large amount of the screen buffer.
+You can clear the screen by entering the `cls` command to make it easier to focus on each task.

+1. After the repo has been cloned, navigate to the folder containing the chat application code files:

     > **Note**: Follow the steps for your chosen programming language.

-1. After the repo has been cloned, navigate to the folder containing the chat application code files:

     **Python**